7 Easy Steps To Turn Graco Crib Into a Toddler Bed

-As you have seen, either having a crib or a toddler bed, all need some safety regulation.
-So long as you are having some kid around, you can be sure that its health and wellbeing are always important and top priority.
+As you have seen, either having a crib or a toddler bed, all need some safety regulations.
+So long as you are having some kids around, you can be sure that their health and well-being are always important and top priority.
 Anything that will be a mess to the kid cannot be tolerated at all because that is a health hazard around the kid.
 Do everything right if you will be the one handling cribs and toddler beds.

 Can you use a twin comforter on a toddler bed?